 It’s no secret that consumers are becoming more and more concerned about where their food comes from, how healthy it is, and in the case of animal products, how the animals were treated during their lives.
 One of the animal agriculture industry’s answers to this heightened consumer awareness has been organic animal products.
 In particular, organic chicken products have been touted as being better for us and better for the chickens themselves.

-The United State’s Department of Agriculture (USDA) mandates that chicken labeled as “organic” meets specific requirements, such as being fed 100 percent organic feed, provided year-round access to the outdoors, and produced without using sewage sludge or ionizing radiation (phew!).
+The United States Department of Agriculture (USDA) mandates that chicken labeled as “organic” meets specific requirements, such as being fed 100 percent organic feed, provided access to the outdoors, and produced without growth-promoting drugs.

 On the surface, all of that sounds pretty good.
 A closer look at the USDA’s organic requirements, however, shows that while organic chicken may be better for people, it is actually not much better for the chickens.